-Aleppo: Truce broken, evacuations delayed
+Aleppo: Truce collapses, evacuations stall

 'Are you truly incapable of shame?'

-Syrian regime forces were on the brink of taking eastern Aleppo on Tuesday as the UN said pro-regime forces had reportedly carried out executions of at least 82 civilians.
+The UN on Tuesday said pro-regime forces had reportedly shot at least 82 civilians on sight the previous day as several reports of mass executions emerged.

-The UN said it had received reports that some civilians had been shot in their homes and on sight.
+The UN said it had received reports that some civilians had been shot in their homes.

 Speaking at a UN Security Council Emergency Briefing on Syria on Tuesday, US ambassador Samantha Power had some scathing words for her Syrian, Iranian and Russian counterparts.